Seagate/cortx-motr/doc/HLD_of_FOL.rst

 - an operation is stable when it is guaranteed that the system state would be consistent with this operation having been executed.
 A stable operation is always durable.
 Additionally, M0 core guarantees that the recovery would never undo the operation.
 The system can renege stability guarantee only in the face of a catastrophe or a system failure;

-- updates U and V are conflicting or non-commutative if the final system state after U and W are executed depends on the relative order of their execution (note that system state includes information and result codes returned to the user applications); otherwise the updates are commutative.
+- updates U and V are conflicting or non-commutative if the final system state after U and V are executed depends on the relative order of their execution (note that system state includes information and result codes returned to the user applications); otherwise the updates are commutative.
 The later of two non-commutative updates depends on the earlier one.
 The earlier one is a pre-requisite of a later one (this ordering is well-defined due to serializability);

 - to maintain operation serializability, all conflicting updates of a given file system object must be serialized.
 An object version is a number associated with a storage object with a property that for any two conflicting updates U (a pre-requisite) and V (a dependent update) modifying the object, the object version at the moment of U execution is less than at the moment of V execution;